A-emie/EDU-students-todo-app/README.md

 # EDU-students-todo-app
-## This is a students todo-app where they can list their agenda of the day and can also checkout one tasks after the other.
+## This is a students todo-app where they can list their agenda of the day and can also checkout one task after the other.